- Murillo, Bartolomé Esteban

 In 1645, Murillo received his first known commission from one of the many local religious institutions of Seville, which were to be the mainstay of his career.
 During the 1650s Murillo's fame increased rapidly, and he was employed to make paintings for the Seville Cathedral, which established his preeminent position among the local painters.
 In 1658, Murillo made a trip to Madrid, which completed the evolution of his style to its characteristic sfumato manner.

 In the succeeding decade, the arist received one important commission after another, with several churches giving him large cycles of paintings to execute.
 In addition, he received numerous commissions from individuals, some of whom formed sizable collections of his work.
 A significant part of his clientele was comprised of Dutch and Flemish merchants in Seville, for whom he painted a small but highly original group of genre scenes.

 In the 1670s, Murillo found patrons in Cadiz, which was rising in importance as a center of commerce and trade.
 He was working on a series of paintings for the Capuchins of Cadiz when he died in 1682.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Angulo Iñiguez, Diego.
 Murillo: Su vida, su arte, su obra.
 3 vols.
 Madrid, 1981.